-Inspections are performed by experienced, highly trained and certified personnel.
+Inspections are performed by experienced, highly trained and certified chimney professionals.

 Sewer Line inspections-

 Lead Paint Inspections-

 Should you have a Lead Paint Inspection?
 If the home you are about to purchase was built prior to 1978 then the building could contain lead based paint at the exterior and interior.
 Since lead affects both pregnant women and children under 6 you might ask yourself the question that if there is lead, where is it and what do I do about it?
 This inspection provides the answers to these questions.
-This inspection is especially important if you plan on doing remodeling on the older house.
+This inspection is especially important if you plan on doing remodeling of the older house.

 Inspections are performed by a certified New Jersey Lead Paint/Risk Assessor using state of the art XRF technology.
 All rooms plus the exterior of the building are inspected.
 A conference is held with the buyers at the completion of the inspection to discuss results.
 A written report is available within 24 hours.